ericcurtin/dnf-bootc/README.md

 ## Features

-- Automatically appends packages to `/var/Containerfile`.
+- Automatically appends packages transactions to `/var/Containerfile`.
 - Rebuilds using `podman build` after each modification of a package.
 - Only triggers when using `/var/dnf-bootc` command, not when using `dnf` command.